Saturday 15 April – Saturday 22 April 2017

 This week will be different in some respects from other ECC residential weeks – buddy time will replace base groups, for example.
 Please see the event description for further details.

-Where: Barmoor Country House, Hutton-le-Hole, North Yorkshire Moors National Park, YO62 6UE
+Barmoor House, Hutton-le-Hole, York, North Yorkshire YO62 6UE

 The bookings coordinator is Paul Melia who can be contacted at Barmoor2017@btinternet.com